-During the current year, the Federation of Accounting Professions issued a number of the revised (revised 2015) and new financial reporting standards and accounting treatment guidance which is effective for fiscal years beginning on or after 1 January 2016.
-These financial reporting standards were aimed at alignment with the corresponding International Financial Reporting Standards.
-The Company's management believes that the revised and new financial reporting standards and accounting treatment guidance will not have any significant impact on the financial statements when it is initially applied.
+During the current year, the Federation of Accounting Professions issued a number of the revised financial reporting standards and interpretations (revised 2016) and new accounting treatment guidance which is effective for fiscal years beginning on or after 1 January 2017.
+These financial reporting standards were aimed at alignment with the corresponding International Financial Reporting Standards with most of the changes directed towards revision of wording and terminology, and provision of interpretations and accounting guidance to users of standards.

+The management of the Company and its subsidiaries believe that the revised financial reporting standards and interpretations and new accounting interpretation guidance will not have any significant impact on the financial statements when they are initially applied.
+However, one standard involves changes to key principles, which are summarised below.